zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

-# Lesson Title
+# Lab Title

-All Readmes should follow a similar format when it comes to structure.
+All Readmes and Labs should follow a similar format when it comes to structure.
 Please refer to the [style guide][] for a detailed explaination of standards.

 ## Learning Goals